 Play the video and pick the quality in options on the controlbar.
 The video quality will switch on the go.
 The selected preferred quality is stored as a cookie and therefore you get your preferred quality across the site (matching video site-wide) Of course, the viewer can switch the quality again anytime.

-HLS Exception: Users playing HLS video do not get visual quality switching options as HLS has automated quality selection built-in.
-For now it is also the only way of quality switching for iPhone and iPad.
+HLS Exception: Users playing HLS video on iOS do not get visual quality switching options, as HLS has automated quality selection built-in.

 How to Implement Quality Switching with FV Player